nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 1. Add command
    - Add an event: `add Sam's birthday /dt 20/11/2016 5pm to 20/11/2016 9pm /p m`
-   > Task will appear on the left panel with events that happen on the same day.
+   > 1 Task will appear on the left panel with events that happen on the same day.

    - Add a deadline: `add Finish assignment /dt 20 Nov 5pm /p m`
-   > Task will appear on the left panel with events that happen on the same day.
+   > 2 Tasks will appear on the left panel with events that happen on the same day.

    - Add a floating task: `add Buy clothes`
    > Task will appear on the left panel with index 58.